 - decrease in fissile material

-This is the reason, why some nuclear power plant operators use reprocessed fuel to partially replace fresh uranium fuel.
-Nuclear reprocessing is technology that was developed to chemically separate and recover fissionable material from spent nuclear fuel as well as to remove these isotopes with significant absorption cross-section.
+This is the reason why some nuclear power plant operators use reprocessed fuel to replace fresh uranium fuel partially.
+Nuclear reprocessing is the technology that was developed to chemically separate and recover fissionable material from spent nuclear fuel as well as to remove these isotopes with significant absorption cross-section.

 Effect of Fuel Depletion on the Power Distribution

-During operation of a reactor the amount of fissile material contained in the fuel assembly constantly decreases, therefore the assembly kinf constantly decreases.
-During fuel depletion the decrease of the assembly kinf will be greatest where the power is greatest.
+During the operation of a reactor, the amount of fissile material contained in the fuel assembly constantly decreases; therefore, the assembly kinf constantly decreases.
+During fuel depletion, the decrease of the assembly kinf will be greatest where the power is greatest.
 The differences in kinf between fresh fuel assemblies and high-burnup assemblies decreases.
-Therefore during cycle depletion, this process will cause the power to shift away from regions with highest kinf.
+Therefore during cycle depletion, this process will cause the power to shift away from regions with the highest kinf.
 This process also depends on the use of burnable absorbers, which disrupt the first assumption about the constantly decreasing assembly kinf.

 Effect of Fuel Depletion on Delayed Neutrons

-In LWRs the delayed neutron fraction decreases with fuel burnup.
+In LWRs, the delayed neutron fraction decreases with fuel burnup.
 This is due to isotopic changes in the fuel.
-It is simple, fresh uranium fuel contains only 235U as the fissile material, meanwhile during fuel burnup the importance of fission of 239Pu increases (in some cases up to 50%).
-Since 239Pu produces significantly less delayed neutrons (0.0021 vs. 0.0064), the resultant core delayed neutron fraction of a multiplying system decreases (it is the weighted average of the constituent delayed neutron fractions).
-It follows then that the amount of reactivity insertion needed to produce a given reactor period decreases with burnup of the fuel.
-This is also the reason why the neutron spectrum in the core become harder with fuel burnup.
+It is simple, and fresh uranium fuel contains only 235U as the fissile material, meanwhile during fuel burnup, the importance of fission of 239Pu increases (in some cases up to 50%).
+Since 239Pu produces significantly less delayed neutrons (0.0021 vs. 0.0064), the resultant core delayed neutron fraction of a multiplying system decreases (the weighted average of the constituent delayed neutron fractions).
+It follows then that the amount of reactivity insertion needed to produce a given reactor period decreases with the burnup of the fuel.
+This is also the reason why the neutron spectrum in the core becomes harder with fuel burnup.

 βcore= ∑ Pi.βi

-where Pi is fraction of power generated by isotope i.
+where Pi is the fraction of power generated by isotope i.

 Reactivity Effects of Fuel Burnup

-It is hard to describe the effects of fuel burnup on the six factor formula.
-It must be noted, the criticality must be maintained for long period and therefore all the negative effects must be compensated by the increase in the thermal utilization factor (boron dilution or compensating rods withdrawal).
+It is hard to describe the effects of fuel burnup on the six-factor formula, and it must be noted that criticality must be maintained for a long period.
+Therefore all the negative effects must be compensated by increasing the thermal utilization factor (boron dilution or compensating rods withdrawal).

 Neutron Flux Effects of Fuel Burnup

-In a power reactor over a relatively short period of time (days or weeks), the atomic number density of the fuel atoms remains relatively constant.
-Therefore in this short period, also the average neutron flux remains constant, when reactor is operated at a constant power level.
-On the other hand, the atomic number densities of fissile isotopes over a period of months decrease due to the fuel burnup and therefore also the macroscopic cross-sections decrease.
-Note that, the thermal power is determined by reaction rate (RR = Ф . Σ), in which Σ is continuously decreasing.
-This results is slow increase in the neutron flux in order to keep the desired power level.
+In a power reactor over a relatively short period (days or weeks), the atomic number density of the fuel atoms remains relatively constant.
+Therefore, the average neutron flux remains constant in this short period when the reactor is operated at a constant power level.
+On the other hand, the atomic number densities of fissile isotopes for months decrease due to the fuel burnup, and the macroscopic cross-sections decrease.
+Note that the thermal power is determined by reaction rate (RR = Ф . Σ), in which Σ is continuously decreasing.
+This result is slow to increase the neutron flux to keep the desired power level.

 LWR with High Burnup Fuel

-Current light water reactors are typically designed to achieve burnup about 50 GWd/tU.
-With newer fuel technology, and particularly the use of advanced burnable absorbers, these same reactors are now capable of achieving up to 60 GWd/tU.
-Some studies shows that in the near future, even with the present enrichment limit (5 wt %), fuel burnup could be extended near to 70 MWd/kg.
+Current light water reactors are typically designed to achieve burnup of about 50 GWd/tU.
+With newer fuel technology, and particularly the use of advanced burnable absorbers, these same reactors can achieve up to 60 GWd/tU.
+Some studies show that soon, even with the present enrichment limit (5 wt %), fuel burnup could be extended near to 70 MWd/kg.
 Further increase in fuel burnup is impossible without the relaxation of the present enrichment limit (5%).

 As can be seen, there has been a clear trend over the last decades toward increasing fuel burnup in light water reactors.
 In nuclear power plants, high fuel burnup is desirable for:

-- High burnup results in a lower mass of spent fuel discharged per unit of electricity generated.
-This can reduce spent fuel handling and transportation.
+- High burnup results in a lower mass of spent fuel discharged per unit of electricity generated, reducing spent fuel handling and transportation.

-- A benefit (crutial aspect for some operators) is that loading of the “high” burnup assemblies in the periphery reduces the neutron flux on the pressure vessel.
+- A benefit (crucial aspect for some operators) is that loading the “high” burnup assemblies in the periphery reduces the neutron flux on the pressure vessel.

 - Reducing the potential for diversion of fissile material from spent fuel for non-peaceful.

-On the other hand, there are signals, that increasing burnup above 50 or 60 GWd/tU leads to significant engineering challenges and even it does not necessarily have to lead to economical benefits.
+On the other hand, some signals increasing burnup above 50 or 60 GWd/tU leads to significant engineering challenges, and even it does not necessarily have to lead to economic benefits.

 See also: Etienne Parent.
 Nuclear Fuel Cycles for Mid-Century Deployment.
 MIT.
 2009.

 Higher burnup fuels require higher initial enrichment to sustain reactivity.
-Since the amount of separative work units (SWUs) is not a linear function of enrichment, it is more expensive to enrich higher enrichments.
+Since the number of separative work units (SWUs) is not a linear enrichment function, it is more expensive to enrich higher enrichments.
 For instance, to produce one kilogram of uranium enriched to: